celestiaorg/celestia-app-fibre/fibre/plan.md

 **Answer**: No. Same UX concern.
 The cache solves the problem without changing economic parameters.

 ### DD11: Can we skip `ValidatePaymentPromise` entirely and do all checks locally?
 **Answer**: See DD2 for the decision.
-The long-term direction is to move as much validation logic as possible to run locally, with event-driven updates for chain state changes.
+It's partially possible to do given the details in DD2.

 ### DD12: What about deposits (balance increases) happening after cache was seeded?
 **Answer**: The cache won't see new deposits until TTL expiry or zero-balance re-query.
 When `available` hits zero, the next promise triggers a re-fetch, which picks up any deposits.